priyanshu3082/Learnix/README.md

-# MLH Quizzet
+# Learnix

-This is a smart Quiz Generator that generates a dynamic quiz from any uploaded text/PDF document using NLP.
+This is a smart Quiz Generator that generates a dynamic quiz from any uploaded text/PDF document by using API .
 This can be used for self-analysis, question paper generation, and evaluation, thus reducing human effort.

 [![Forks](https://img.shields.io/github/forks/PragatiVerma18/Fantastic-Falcons-1.0?style=social)](https://github.com/PragatiVerma18/Fantastic-Falcons-1.0/network/members)
 [![Stars](https://img.shields.io/github/stars/PragatiVerma18/Fantastic-Falcons-1.0?style=social)](https://github.com/PragatiVerma18/Fantastic-Falcons-1.0/stargazers)